 Expert speakers outlined the benefits of exercise before surgery for oesophageal cancer during a recent lecture at the Flinders Centre for Innovation in Cancer.

-Known as “prehab”, exercising ahead of cancer surgery is thought to improve patient outcomes and quality of life, and reduce the risk of surgical complications.
+Known as “prehab”, exercise before surgery for cancer is thought to improve patient outcomes and quality of life, and reduce the risk of surgical complications.
 Clinicians say prehab is equally as beneficial as traditional post-operative rehabilitation, and combining the two is ideal.

 Studies have shown the crucial role exercise plays in recovering from cancer and potentially reducing the risk of it coming back.
 Exercise is known to be protective against oesophageal cancer, along with a plethora of other conditions, such as stroke, depression, multiple sclerosis and Parkinson’s disease.

-According to physiotherapist Mr Ernest Lourens, any kind of pre-surgery physical activity will have a positive effect – whether it’s dancing, running, swimming or weight lifting – with a combination of cardio and resistance training thought to be best.
+According to physiotherapist Mr Ernest Lourens, any kind of exercise before surgery will have a positive effect – whether it’s dancing, running, swimming or weight lifting – with a combination of cardio and resistance training thought to be best.
 Mr Lourens says there is no set limit on how much exercise is needed, and patients should do as much as they can.

 Dr Tim Bright, head of the Oesophago-Gastric Surgical Unit at Flinders Medical Centre, says individuals are faced with a host of challenges after receiving a diagnosis of oesophago-gastric cancer.
 Treatment typically involves pre-surgery chemotherapy and radiation, several weeks in hospital and a lengthy recovery period.
 Along with pain relief and pre-op counselling, getting up and moving as soon as possible after surgery is vital in the recuperation process.
 Gentle post-op exercise, such as walking, helps to boost lung function and mitigate loss of muscle strength.